KLorenzoEconomics/Economic-Profit-Analysis/README.md

   4 |  21.2500    |  10.0000
   ...
 🔹 AC has approached MC (difference < 0.01).
-🧠 Economic Interpretation
+🧠 Interpretation
-Initial units bear a large share of fixed cost; thus AC > MC.
+AC starts higher because fixed costs heavily impact low production levels.

-As Q grows, AC declines toward MC because fixed cost is diluted.
+As Q rises, AC declines and gets closer to MC.

-Under constant UVC, AC converges to MC — a fundamental result in microeconomics.
+Under constant marginal cost technologies, AC always converges to MC in the long run — a fundamental microeconomic insight.

-🛠 Technical Notes & Extensions
+🛠 Technologies Used
-Tech: Python 3 (no external dependencies).
+Python 3
-Possible enhancements:

-Vectorized scenarios with numpy and CSV outputs.

-AC vs MC plot using matplotlib.

-Parameterized CLI or config-file mode for batch runs.
+Fundamental microeconomic cost modeling

+Iterative computation and console-based reporting

 📜 License
-This repository is released under the MIT License.
-See LICENSE for details.
+Released under the MIT License.
+You may use, modify, and distribute the code with attribution.

 👤 Author
 Kevin Adolfo Lorenzo Condor
-Economist in training — Applied Microeconomics & Python
+Economist in training | Applied Microeconomics & Python
 GitHub: KLorenzoEconomics